flatgeobuf/flatgeobuf/README.md

 ### Why no geometrycollection or geometry type per feature?

 Same reason as to why I prefer the static schema requirement.

+### Why am I not getting expected performance in GDAL?

+Default behaviour is to assume untrusted data and verify buffer integrity for safety.
+If you have trusted data and want maximum performance make sure to set the open option VERIFY_BUFFERS to NO.